kubernetes-retired/service-catalog/contrib/examples/prometheus/README.md

 facilitates analysis through a Web UI and powerful query language.

 Many metrics are not created and exposed until Service Catalog performs operations which would impact the metrics.
-IE if you have no Service Brokers defined, there will be no metrics around class or plan count and likely no OSB Client operation metrics.
+If you have no Service Brokers defined, there will be no metrics for class or plan count and likely no OSB Client operation metrics.
+This just means the metric names will not show up, it may look like Prometheus isn't collecting metrics from Service Catalog.
 So before proceeding, it's recommended you have a Broker defined and created a Service Instance.

 To view the raw metrics: